Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Similarity Metrics, Datasets, and Toolkits

 On top of \ngram, several sentence similarity metrics like bilingual evaluation understudy (BLEU) and consensus-based image description evaluation (CIDEr) are proposed to measure the degree of consistency between the ``candidate messages'' and ground-truth references \cite{xie2021deep,sana2022learning,lu2021reinforcement}.
 Benefiting from these similarity metrics, the authors in \cite{lu2021reinforcement} further put forward a SemanticRL framework that directly optimizes the semantic distances rather than via word-level supervision.

-In particular, BLEU score \cite{papineni2002bleu} was initially proposed in machine translation and quickly became a dominating method against previous state-of-the-arts at that time.
+In particular, BLEU score \cite{papineni2002bleu} is initially proposed for machine translation and has quickly become a dominating method against previous state-of-the-arts at that time.
 Without loss of generality, let ${l_s}$ and ${l_{\hat s}}$ denote the length of $s$ and $\hat s$.
 The BLEU score $\Theta _{\text{BLEU}}$ in the logarithmic domain is defined as

 where ${u_n}$ and ${p_n}$ denote the weight and the frequency of co-occurrence for $n$ consecutive words, respectively.
-Meanwhile, it is commonly recommended that $n$ is up to $4$ and $u_n$ takes the average value \cite{papineni2002bleu}, \ie., ${u_n}=1/4, \forall n \in \{1,\cdots, 4\}$.
-Moreover, for cases where there are more than one reference messages, it often chooses the minimal ${p_n}$ corresponding to one reference message.
-Besides, in order to avoid the misleading high matching degree under cases where a short candidate sentence is part of the long reference one, the \emph{brevity penalty} (BP) is introduced to punish short sentences and can be formulated as
+Notably, it is commonly recommended that $n$ is up to $4$ and $u_n$ takes the average value \cite{papineni2002bleu}, \ie, ${u_n}=1/4, \forall n \in \{1,\cdots, 4\}$.
+Besides, in order to avoid the misleading high matching degree under cases where a short candidate sentence is part of the long reference one, \emph{brevity penalty} (BP) is introduced to punish short sentences and can be formulated as